Prefer to listen (perhaps along with) this piece?

 All excavators utilize one or two different control patterns—that of the Society of Automotive Engineers (SAE) or that of the International Organization for Standardization (ISO).
 Although both types can be found in North America, SAE tends to be more prevalent.
 From one pattern to the next, levers for the boom and the dipper may be reversed—making it important to buy an excavator with the most familiar control pattern.

-Used excavators can be considerably cheaper, but before you start looking at used excavators for sale, there are several reasons to consider if looking at new excavators for sale is a better option.
+Used excavators can be considerably cheaper, but before you start looking at used excavators for sale, there are several reasons to consider if looking at new excavators for sale is the better option.

 Why You Might Consider a New Excavator for Sale